Mike Wright (baseball): NC Dinos

 On November 22, 2019, Wright signed a one-year contract with the NC Dinos of the KBO League.
-He went 11-9 in 29 starts for the Dinos.
-He became a free agent following the season.
+He went 11–9 with a 4.68 ERA with 125 strikeouts across 29 starts for the Dinos.
+Wright became a free agent following the season.

 Chicago White Sox

 On December 24, 2020, Wright signed a minor league contract with the Chicago White Sox organization.
 He was assigned to the Triple-A Charlotte Knights to begin the year.
 On August 16, 2021, Wright was selected to the active roster.
 Wright pitched 18 innings for the White Sox, recording a 5.50 ERA with 11 strikeouts.
-On October 1, 2021, Wright was designated for assignment by Chicago.
+On October 1, Wright was designated for assignment by Chicago.
 On October 8, Wright elected free agency.

 Los Angeles Dodgers

 On March 14, 2022, Wright signed a minor league contract with the Los Angeles Dodgers.
-He pitched in 10 games for the AAA Oklahoma City Dodgers, with six starts and had a 4.46 ERA when the Dodgers released him on June 1st.
+He pitched in 10 games for the Triple–A Oklahoma City Dodgers, with six starts and had a 4.46 ERA when the Dodgers released him on June 1.

 Chicago White Sox (second stint)

 On June 5, 2022, Wright signed a minor league contract with the Chicago White Sox and was assigned to the Triple-A Charlotte Knights.
-He elected free agency on November 10, 2022.
+In 8 games (7 starts) for Charlotte, he compiled a 4.64 ERA with 14 strikeouts across 21 1/3 innings pitched.
+Wright elected free agency following the season on November 10.

-Saraperos de Saltillo
+Gastonia Baseball Club

-On March 3, 2023, Wright signed with the Saraperos de Saltillo of the Mexican League.
+On May 28, 2024, Wright signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
+In 10 starts for Gastonia, he struggled to a 2–4 record and 7.77 ERA with 28 strikeouts across 48 2/3 innings pitched.
+Wright retired from professional baseball on July 26.